vespa-engine/frontpage/product-terms/privacy-policy.md

 chapter five of the GDPR, in order to sufficiently protect your personal data, such as agreements including EU standard contractual clauses (SCC).

-In this link you will find an up-to-date list of Vespa.ai AS’s existing sub-contractors or service providers processing personal data on our behalf.
+On our <a href="service-providers">Service Providers</a> page, you will find an up-to-date list of Vespa.ai AS’s existing sub-contractors and service providers processing personal data on our behalf.

 ## How do we protect your personal data?